 Thermoplastic polyolefin (often referred to as TPO) is a white, reflective roofing membrane that bounces UV rays back into the atmosphere to prevent the roof from heating up on hot days.
 TPO is popularly used on roofs built in warm-weather climates, because it keeps the roof, and ultimately the building, cool on hot days.
 TPO helps to reduce cooling costs and can shrink a building’s carbon footprint.

-Who Wants TPO?
+Who is Building With TPO?

 TPO is becoming popular as companies seek ways to reduce their environmental impact and save money on utility costs.
 Today, TPO roofs are found on one-third of the commercial buildings in the United States.